Stagnating euro zone seeks to persuade Germany to shift

 Jeroen Dijsselbloem, who chairs the meetings of euro zone finance ministers, said that reforms were key.

-"Paris and in Rome are quite ambitious in terms of reforms and modernising their societies, the government and the economy," Dijsselbloem said.
+"Paris and in Rome are quite ambitious in terms of reforms and modernizing their societies, the government and the economy," Dijsselbloem said.
 "I think that's crucial."

 The European Commission, which acts as a budget policeman for the euro zone, has until next Wednesday to reject any 2015 budgets with France's in the spotlight.